SlyCooperReloadCoded/SlyCooperReloadCoded/README.md

 **My wishes:**

-- Jonny Moseley Mad Trix IGN beta build leak
+- Jonny Moseley Mad Trix IGN beta build and/or full retail source code
-- Sly 2 Monaco build leak
+- A debug-enabled Sly 2 build with the Monaco level in it, even if that's the only level
-- SSX 3 full non-demo pre-alpha build leak
+- SSX 3 full non-demo pre-alpha build, the one that was cut down to create the pre-alpha demo
-- Star Wars: Starfighter E3 build leak
+- Star Wars: Starfighter E3 build (a.k.a.
+Star Wars Episode I: Starfighter) leak
-- Toxic Grind early trailer build leak
+- Toxic Grind early trailer build, the one with Cave Dwellings
 - Enough money for a new gaming PC with ALL the bells and whistles so I'm not always 2 technology generations behind
 - A girlfriend (if you're still a virgin when you turn 30, [you become a wizard](https://youtu.be/qRWgfbCm5ho?t=95), and that doesn't interest me)
-- Actual bottled Shirley Temple product sold on store shelves, the recent soda that failed to replicate the flavor doesn't count
+- Actual bottled Shirley Temple product sold on store shelves, and permanently (the recent soda that failed to replicate the flavor doesn't count)
-- Destination Home releasing what they've hoarded
+- Destination Home releasing what they've hoarded and making a fully-transparent public apology admitting all wrongdoings

 **My advice:**